mcp-virustotal

 Features

-• Comprehensive Analysis Reports: Each analysis tool automatically fetches relevant relationship data along with the basic report, providing a complete security overview in a single request
+• Comprehensive Analysis Reports: Each analysis tool automatically fetches relevant relationship data along with the basic report using VirusTotal's ?relationships= query, batched to minimize API calls

-• URL Analysis: Security reports with automatic fetching of contacted domains, downloaded files, and threat actors
+• URL Analysis: Cached-report-first lookups with automatic fallback to scanning, plus contacted domains, downloaded files, and threat actors

 • File Analysis: Detailed analysis of file hashes including behaviors, dropped files, and network connections